mccordgh/plot_twist_mobile/PLOT.md

 ##General Premise
 Player grows foods to fend off invaders.
 Front-line foods keep back-line foods safe from invaders.
 Foods should evolve and improve/gain abilities over the course of the game.

+### Retired Scientist
+(Most viable as of 2/8)
+Used to be a weapons manufacturer/powerful Wizard.
+After retirement, you took the path of peace and decided to took up farming.
+A nearby siege has left the army famished.
+The soldiers are hungry and decide to turn to your farm for sustenance.
+You must quell the invaders by feeding (or killing) them.
+Once the soldiers are fed, they retreat back to camp.
+They leave behind battlements and trinkets for compensation.

 ### Monsanto/GMO
 Player is a large farm/agriculture company (i.e. Monsanto).
 You grow plants that defend your factory/warehouse/etc. from competing companies.
 This is done by raising sentient food stuffs to protect your precious experiments.
 In the beginning, you're merely cross-breeding and using 'traditional' techniques to improve your crops.